Skip to main content

 • unit: The time unit to round to.
 Valid units: 'year', 'month', 'week', 'day', 'hour', 'minute', 'second', 'millisecond'

-• nearest: (Optional) The nearest multiple to round to (default: 1)
+• nearest: (optional): The nearest multiple to round to.
+Defaults to 1.

 Return Type

-Chronos - Returns a new Chronos instance rounded to the nearest point based on the specified unit and granularity
+Chronos - Returns a new Chronos instance rounded to the nearest point based on the specified unit and granularity.
+If an invalid unit is passed, the original instance is returned unchanged.

 Behavior & Notes